cklmercer/vue-mix/README.md

 # vue-mix
-SPA boilerplate for you Vue 2.0 projects using `laravel-mix`
+SPA boilerplate for your Vue 2.0 projects using `laravel-mix`

 ## Setup
 **Clone the repository**